kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/soap@sSNf93azjuyMzQqIHE0Rh.md

 # SOAP

-Simple Object Access Protocol (SOAP) is a message protocol for exchanging information between systems and applications.
-When it comes to application programming interfaces (APIs), a SOAP API is developed in a more structured and formalized way.
-SOAP messages can be carried over a variety of lower-level protocols, including the web-related Hypertext Transfer Protocol (HTTP).
+SOAP (Simple Object Access Protocol) is a structured message protocol for exchanging information between systems and applications.
+SOAP APIs are developed in formal, structured ways.
+Messages can be carried over various protocols including HTTP.

 Visit the following resources to learn more: